APokorny/async_json/README.md

 A library for parsing json in parts avoiding the need to keep the complete document in memory.
 The parsing works through a statemachine with a state stack for nested arrays and objects.

+## ATTENTION

+In the current state valid json documents are mis-parsed because \" escape sequences are not yet supported.

+## TODO:
+* handle grammar relevant escape sequences in input stream
+* provide utilities to optionally convert \u unicode escape symbols and similar
+* optimize binary size and performance by improving hsm
+* find a better way to parse floats/doubles.
+* printing

 ## License

 Boost Software License.